 A comprehensive system for the monitoring of the physical, chemical and biological state of inland water bodies based on in-situ and remote sensing methods is required.
-The necessary observations include parameters describing the atmosphere (temperature, pressure, humidity, wind) and the water bodies turbidity, chemical (temperature, velocity, composition, surfactant concentrations, 3-dimensional spectra of surface waves, biomass) as well as the processes relevant exchange (evapotranspiration, evaporation) and geographically representative parameters (water body area and depth, runoff and soil moisture).
+The necessary observations include parameters describing the atmosphere (temperature, pressure, humidity, wind) and the water bodies (temperature, velocity, turbidity. chemical composition. concentrations, 3-dimensional spectra of surface waves, biomass) as well as the processes (evapotranspiration, relevant exchange evaporation) geographically representative parameters (water body area and depth, runoff and soil moisture).
 The in-situ observations need to be complemented with satellite remote sensing.